GnRlLeclerc/dotfiles/README.md

 curl -fsSL https://raw.githubusercontent.com/spicetify/cli/main/install.sh | sh
 ```

 Then install it using `spicetify-reinstall`.
+Rerun this command on every Spotify update.

 ## GUI